onderonur/onurl/README.md

 ## ⌨️ Development

-TODO: `README` will be updated for using Dev Containers.
+TODO: `README` will be updated for using Docker.

 First, you need to set a MongoDB connection string for `DATABASE_URL` in `.env.development`.